Mobile-First Indexing and the Rise of Online Browsing

 Google’s ranking, indexing, and crawling systems typically use a page’s desktop version.
 But with mobile-first indexing, Google will now utilize the page’s mobile version for indexing and ranking.
-This will better help mobile-users easily find what they need on the search engine.
-This means if you’re using your smartphone to search for something on Google, the results will first display results that are mobile-friendly.
+This will better help users easily find what they need on the search engine when they are browsing on their mobile.
+This means if you’re using your smartphone to search for something on Google, the results will first display results that are mobile responsive and mobile-friendly.
 This saves you a lot of time from opening multiple tabs and choosing which is mobile-friendly.

 Google will also be incorporating a lot of updates and changes in line with this.
 Sites that will be migrating to mobile-first indexing will be notified by Google through Search Console.
 Google will also be showing the pages’ mobile versions in search results and cached pages.

 A Call to Webmasters

 This may come off as quite alarming to sites that are not mobile-friendly.
 However, Google says there is no need for these sites owners and admins to panic.
 Google’s mobile-first indexing is not about content ranking but rather, is about content gathering.
 Additionally, sites that only have desktop content will still continue to be represented in Google’s index.

 Furthermore, it’s also possible for a site to have higher rankings on desktop but lower on the mobile.

 But while these sites have no reason to panic, Google still encourages webmasters to make their pages and content mobile responsive and mobile-friendly.
 This is because they continue to evaluate all contents in their index to determine a page’s mobile-friendliness.

 Then again, this does not necessarily mean that website owners should start abandoning their desktop website.
 There is still a notable 43% of users who use the desktop when browsing.
 There are also people who do prefer the larger screen of their desktops when viewing and reading a website, but that still doesn’t change the importance of mobile-first indexing.